 · Stainless steel

 Acrylic is a clear plastic with a transparency rate of around 93% so it is just about the clearest material that we have today.
 It resembles glass in many ways but is more flexible than glass or ceramics.
 This is useful if shaping or bending of the splashback is required for modern bathroom shower screens or rounded corners for example.
 Acrylic also comes in a vast range of colours and finishes, including frosted, opaque, diamond patterned and so on, and is a very lightweight material to work with, which can be useful if the surface you are attaching it to will only withstand a certain load.
-It is also unaffected by moisture so has excellent weather or damp resistance and is 100% recyclable.
+Perfect for any wet area, it is also unaffected by moisture so has excellent weather or damp resistance and is 100% recyclable.

 On the down side, it is not as durable as glass and it does have a tendency to scratch or mark easily.
 Therefore in a kitchen where it could come into contact with metal cooking pans this can quickly lose its pristine finish.
 Also, if it is exposed to a direct flame, such as from a gas hob, it will melt so from a practical point of view as well as a safety point, it cannot be used around a cooker because it would eventually burn.
 Cost-wise, it is also more expensive than glass which also has to be factored in.

 Glass is a durable, relatively scratch free material, that comes in just about every colour and finish required, and is usually installed as a single piece of material.
-Unlike ceramics or tiles, it does away with the need for grouting which means that it is extremely low maintenance and because of the clarity of the material, from a design point of view, it allows light in, blocks UV light (which only clear acrylic does) and looks stunning.
+Unlike ceramics or tiles, it does away with the need for grouting which means that it is extremely low maintenance and because of the clarity of the material, from a design point of view, it allows light in, blocks UV light (which only clear acrylic does) and looks stunning with no grout lines.
 It can however, be a little more costly to install and whilst durable, there is still some care needed when looking after it.